"Security vs. Interoperability" Arguments: An Analytical Framework: Our Taxonomy

-Unlike with horizontal interoperability, there is an incentive to achieve good vertical interoperation between platforms and the apps that run on them, as these two products complement each other and increase customer utility in concert.
-Rather, the competitive friction to vertical interoperation is either from the platform wanting to hold onto extractionary practices (e.g., by taking commission on in-app purchases; see \S\ref{sec:case-studies:vetting}) or from an effort to protect the platform's own complementary, higher layer product that is somehow privileged on the platform, which is called self-preferencing (e.g., payment apps having unique access to hardware functionality; see \S\ref{sec:case-studies:hybrid}).
-This second case, where there is an in-house, higher layer, complementary product with exclusive access to platform functionality, is a hybrid case; the platform and the third-party product are complements, but the company's higher layer product is a substitute.
+There is a clear incentive to achieve good vertical interoperation between platforms and the apps that run on them, as these products complement each other and increase customer utility in concert~\cite{SHN21}.
+(Incentives in horizontal interoperation can be less cooperative.)
+Competitive friction in vertical interoperation may arise either from a platform maintaining extractive practices (e.g., by taking commission on in-app purchases; see \S\ref{sec:case-studies:vetting}) or from a platform's efforts to protect its own complementary, higher-layer product that is somehow privileged on its platform---this is called \emph{self-preferencing} (e.g., payment apps having unique access to hardware functionality; see \S\ref{sec:case-studies:hybrid}).
+The case where there is an in-house, higher-layer, complementary product with exclusive access to platform functionality is a \emph{hybrid} case in our taxonomy: the platform and the third-party product are complements, and the company's higher-layer product is a substitute.
+This hybrid type of economic relationship where the platform is able to use its position to shut out other products is uniquely potent and the potential competitors are very vulnerable.

+\paragraph{Relation to taxonomy} The economic context of horizontal or vertical interoperation may be useful to inform contextual analysis of SvI arguments.
+Security engineering arguments often relate to horizontal interoperation, and security vetting arguments are often, though not always, related to vertical interoperation.\footnote{Theoretically, both types of arguments can arise in both horizontal and vertical interoperation scenarios.
+In practice, many complex real-world scenarios exhibit aspects of both, but the observation we wish to highlight is that there is a stronger correlation between certain categories.} \iffullversion Figure~\ref{fig:bipartite} illustrates these correlations. \else See Figure~\ref{fig:bipartite}. \fi

+It makes sense that vetting concerns and vertical interoperation tend to be seen together as they both arise when one company has a platform with which others interoperate.
+The hybrid cases from our taxonomy are typically also situations in which third parties are pursuing interoperability on a company's platform, so they are also more strongly associated with vertical interoperation.

 \definecolor{myblue}{RGB}{80,80,160} \definecolor{mygreen}{RGB}{160,80,80}